ClimateImpactLab/carleton_mortality_2022/1_estimation/README.md

 `1_utils`- Contains script which prepares the final dataset for regressions.

-`2_summary_statistics`- Generates summary statistics on historical mortality and climate (Table I) for Carleton et al. (2022)
+`2_summary_statistics`- Generates summary statistics on historical mortality and climate (Table I).

 `3_regressions` - Contains sub-directories for all regression models estimated in the analysis.
-Details on the regressions in Carleton et al. (2022) are provided in this folder's README.
+Details on the regressions in Carleton et al. (2022) are provided in the sub-directory's README.

-`4_crossval` - Contains the scripts that perform the regrssion crossvalidation exercises that are described in Appendix D in Carleton et al. (2022).
+`4_crossval` - Contains the scripts that perform the regression cross-validation exercises that are described in Appendix D.